Blog / Insights

 Is there a treatment for fruit fly ingestion?

-While patients might want to get rid of fruit flies because they are considered unsightly or even embarrassing, there is not a medical treatment specifically for the exposure to fruit flies.
-Anxious patients should be reassured that fruit flies are not dangerous.
+While patients might want to get rid of fruit flies because they are considered unsightly or even embarrassing, there is not a medical treatment specifically for the exposure to them.
+Anxious patients should be reassured that fruit flies are not dangerous to their health.

-If patients become sick due to a microorganism carried by fruit flies, of course it is difficult to really trace the source of the infection.
-However, the infectious illness should be diagnosed on its own and the treatment should be directed towards the specific microorganism, and not in any way to fruit flies.
+If patients become sick due to a microorganism carried by fruit flies, it is difficult to really trace the source of the infection.
+However, the infectious illness should be diagnosed on its own, and the treatment should be directed toward the specific microorganism and not in any way to the bugs.
+Treat it as a microorganism disease, not a fruit fly disease and advise the patient to get rid of the source of the fruit flies.

 Have you ever had patients ask you about the health risks of fruit flies?
 Join the discussion on Sermo!